bchalier/laravel-modules/README.md

 ### Composer

-At the root of your module you have a composer.json, same as the one you know with just a bit extra, here an example :
+At the root of your module you have a composer.json, same as the one you know with just a bit extra, you will find an example bellow.

+IT DOES NOT INSTALL PACKAGES, would you want to look into wikimedia/composer-merge-plugin but it's not compatible with composer 2.

 ```
 {